elitenomad/zen-search/README.md

         - Tags Array(string) || []
         - Created_at default to Date.Today. wrong format will complain on the command line (tty-prompt function)

-- APIs where the value passed is nil and validations (TODO)
+- APIs where the value passed is nil
-    - Ticket assigned ID blank
+    - User `verified` can have nil values
-    - Tags are blank
+    - Ticket `type` can have nil values
-    - Type tickets
+    - Ticket `assignee_id` can have nil values

 ## Assumptions